silviabortoluzzi/airbnb-geospatial-project/README.md

 ### Legend

-The colour legend appears in the **bottom-right corner** and is context-aware:
+The colour legend appears in the corner and is context-aware:
 - When a **Rooms:** layer is active → shows the *Listing price per night (€)* scale
 - When the **Mean price by municipality** layer is active → switches to the *Average Airbnb price by municipality (€)* scale
 - When neither is active → the legend disappears automatically